jaspector

 Leave a phone message if calling after 5:00 p.m. or before 8:00 a.m.

-Typical inspection sequence: The published residential inspection sheet lists foundation and trade rough-in stages followed by framing and final approvals.
+Typical sequence: The published residential inspection sheet lists foundation and trade rough-in stages followed by framing and final approvals.
 The commercial packet also ties final approval to certificate of occupancy and fire safety inspection steps where applicable.

-Do I need a building permit in Mount Vernon, TX?
+01 Do I need a building permit in Mount Vernon, TX?

 Mount Vernon publicly posts applications or packets for residential and commercial building permits, remodel and addition work, accessory buildings, demolition, fence permits, sign permits, electrical permits, plumbing-gas-irrigation permits, mechanical permits, pools and spas, roll-off permits, and certificate of occupancy materials.

-How much does a building permit cost in Mount Vernon, TX?
+02 How much does a building permit cost in Mount Vernon, TX?

+Building permit fees in Mount Vernon, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25 (residential fences, driveways, roof replacement); $30 minimum for new-construction fee-table categories; $40 for plumbing, electrical, and mechanical permits other than new construction.
 Fees are calculated as: Mixed.
 New construction and remodel or renovation fees are valuation-based under the packet tables.
 Residential fences, driveways, and roofs use flat fees.
 Demolition and moving permits are flat $100 fees..
 Plan check fee: Included in the permit cost for single-family residential new construction, accessory buildings, and pools.
 For commercial and multi-family construction, the plan review fee is 25% of the permit cost..

-How do I apply for a building permit in Mount Vernon, TX?
+03 How do I apply for a building permit in Mount Vernon, TX?

-1. Download the applicable Mount Vernon permit packet or permit application from the city Building Permits page or the public documents folder.
+To apply for a building permit in Mount Vernon, TX, follow these steps: 1.
+Download the applicable Mount Vernon permit packet or permit application from the city Building Permits page or the public documents folder.
 2. Prepare the application and required drawings.
 The published fee ordinance requires a drawing showing lot measurements, the location of the proposed structure on the lot, and the square footage of the structure before permit issuance.
 3. Submit the permit materials to City Hall / the Building Official for review.
 4. Wait for city review and site inspection.
 The published permit packet states review and site inspection can take up to 10 days before a permit can be issued.
 5. Pay the applicable permit fees.
 The packet states plan review and inspections are included in the permit cost for published fee-table categories.
 6. Request inspections as work progresses by phone, fax, or email, and obtain final inspection approval.
 Commercial occupancy materials also require the fire safety inspection and certificate of occupancy process where applicable.

-How long does it take to get a building permit in Mount Vernon, TX?
+04 How long does it take to get a building permit in Mount Vernon, TX?

-How do I schedule a building inspection in Mount Vernon, TX?
+05 How do I schedule a building inspection in Mount Vernon, TX?

-Other cities in Franklin County
+Other jurisdictions in Franklin County.

-View all Franklin County jurisdictions →
+All Franklin County jurisdictions →